ES EN

 Click here to go to the page listing more than 30 types of musical synesthesia, including non-visual types

-Types of synesthesia triggered by hearing WORDS, which could perhaps be considered auditory-visual:
+The following types of synesthesia are triggered by hearing WORDS, so they could perhaps be considered auditory-visual:

 Phoneme-colour and word-colour experienced on hearing words spoken